-Now that’s great if you live in California or Connecticut, where the average wind speed never gets past 14 miles per hour, but if you live in Colorado, it’s a different story.
+Now that’s great if you live in California or Delaware, where the average wind speed stays below 14 miles per hour.
+However, if you live in Colorado, it’s a different story.

 As we say, garage doors don’t collapse after 20 miles per hour wind, but they will start to weaken.
 Consistent gusts of 20mph wind will, slowly but surely, cause your door some significant issues.

 In other good news, it’s worth us saying that 20mph is usually the minimum that garage doors can stand.
 There are lots of garage doors out there that can take winds of up to 100mph, and some that can even withstand gusts of 200mph.
 Impressive!

 So the big question is, how much wind can your garage door model withstand?
 If you’ve had it installed recently, your overhead door company should have told you - but if not, we can help.

 The answer to the question we’ve posed depends entirely on the door you have.
 Hopefully your door is relatively modern, which means it will offer a PSF rating.
 This should be clearly documented on the inside of your garage door.
 Look for an orange or yellow label.

 The PSF (pounds per square foot) sticker will usually tell you the wind speed that the garage door has been designed to handle.
 The label will also give you a negative number, and a positive one.

 The positive number indicates how good your door is at handling gusts of wind that blow against it.
 The negative number indicates how good it is at handling wind that sucks the door outwards.